-Prior to being eligible for membership a student must sign an information release form that remains in effect for the duration of membership in their organization.
-This form allows the College to check your grade point average and judicial status at any time and to provide your grade point average to the overseeing national/regional office (if applicable).
-After a potential new member is cleared by CSLI and is approved by the overseeing national/regional office (if applicable), the potential new member must complete the online Anti-Hazing Training before a new member/intake process can begin.
+Prior to being eligible for membership, a student must sign an information release form that remains in effect for the duration of membership in their organization.
+This form allows the university to check your grade point average and judicial status at any time and to provide your grade point average to the overseeing national/regional office (if applicable).
+After a potential new member is cleared by CSLI and is approved by the overseeing national/regional office (if applicable), the potential new member must sign the Fraternity and Sorority Life Bid Acceptance form and complete the online Anti-Hazing Training before a new member/intake process can begin.
 This program is offered through AliveTek.
-Participants will be provided a letter which includes the web site and log in code from CSLI to complete the training.
+Participants will be given a letter including the website and log-in code from the Fraternity & Sorority Life (FSL) Advisor to complete the training.